Clippesby

-Clippesby is a village and former civil parish, now in the parish of in Fleggburgh, in the Great Yarmouth district, in the county of Norfolk, England.
-It located on the B1152 and surrounded by the Norfolk Broads.
+Clippesby is a village and former civil parish, now in the parish of in Fleggburgh, in the English county of Norfolk.

+Clippesby is located 7 mi south-east of Great Yarmouth and 13 mi east of Norwich.

 The village consists largely of a few rows of small cottages and houses with four buildings of historical relevance, the Church of St. Peter's, the Rectory, the Old Hall (now Old Hall Farm) and Clippesby Hall (formerly Clippesby House).
-It is surrounded by outlying farmsteads.
-Farming and tourism comprise the majority of its economy, the latter being based in the grounds of Clippesby Hall.
-In 1931 the parish had a population of 136.

-Toponymy

-Clippesby is believed to have Viking origins (indicated by the "by" ending to its name).
-The villages name means 'Klyppr's/Klippr's farm/settlement'.

 History

+Clippesby's name is of Viking origin and derives from the Old Norse for Klyppr's or Klippr's village.

 The settlement was bordered by the saltwater lagoon that existed before the sandspit where Great Yarmouth now stands formed to block the entrance to the North Sea.
 Subsequent drainage by windpumps created rich agricultural land upon which the settlement was largely dependent until recent years.

-There is an entry for Clippesby in the 1086 Domesday Book where it is recorded as Clepesbei.
-On 1 April 1935 the parish was abolished and merged with Fleggburgh.
+In the Domesday Book, Clippesby is recorded as a settlement of 25 households in the hundred of West Flegg.
+In 1086, the village was divided between the estates of King William I, Roger Bigot, Bishop William of Thetford and St. Benet's Abbey.

 Clippesby Hall

 Clippesby Hall has had two incarnations over its history.
 The first Hall appears to date from 1585 (although Osbert de Salicibus alias de Willows is recorded as Lord in the reign of Henry II – 1154–1189).
 It was most notably occupied by Sir Clipesby Crewe, Chief Justice of England and first Recorder of Great Yarmouth.
 The Old Hall subsequently became a farm and is today known as "Old Hall Farm".

 The current Hall was formerly known as Clippesby House.

 The second Hall and estate was first owned by the Muskett family and is described in the 1903 sales catalogue (reproduced below).

 In 1909 the hall was purchased by the artist Peregrine Feeney and his wife Emily.
-She was the sister-in-law of the noted pre-raphaelite painter John William Waterhouse who became a regular visitor and painted the hall on at least one occasion.
+She was the sister-in-law of the noted Pre-Raphaelite painter John William Waterhouse who became a regular visitor and painted the hall on at least one occasion.

 Originally the Hall had two storeys but following its use by the army in World War II the upper floor fell into disrepair and was demolished.

 Since the war the estate has been used as a market garden, a garden centre and is currently a holiday park.
 The Hall is still a family home.